Mell-o/qr-code-component-main/README.md

 ### What I Learned

+Got it 👍 — here’s the updated polished version with that extra lesson about **avoiding overly high paddings** worked in:

+---

+### What I Learned

-One of the biggest takeaways from this project was understanding how to make layouts more responsive using `clamp()` and proportional scaling.
+One of the biggest takeaways from this project was learning how to use `clamp()` for responsive layouts — and also where it can backfire.

-I learned that `clamp(min, preferred, max)` allows you to define a value that grows fluidly with the viewport (using units like `vw`) but never goes below a set minimum or above a maximum.
-This is especially useful for paddings, margins, and font sizes.
+`clamp(min, preferred, max)` is powerful because it lets values grow fluidly with the viewport (using units like `vw` or `vh`) but never shrink below a minimum or exceed a maximum.
+This makes it great for paddings, margins, and font sizes.

+Thanks to community feedback, I discovered that using `clamp()` on vertical paddings (`padding-top` / `padding-bottom`) can cause the page’s total height to **exceed the viewport**.
+On wider desktop screens, the preferred value can grow so large that the sum of top and bottom padding pushes the body taller than `100vh`, leading to unwanted vertical scroll bars.
+I also realized I had mistakenly used `vw` (viewport width) for vertical spacing when I should have been using `vh` (viewport height), which exaggerated the problem further.

+In addition to using the correct units, I also learned the importance of avoiding excessively large paddings in general — smaller, well-bounded values scale better and keep layouts from breaking across devices.

-To calculate proportional scaling, I used the formula:
+To handle proportional scaling more safely, I used this formula:

 mobile padding = desktop padding × (mobile width ÷ desktop width)